 Real Estate in the Hospitality Industry

 Hospitality real estate includes hotels, motels, resorts, and conference facilities.
-However, these properties are part of a franchise in many cases.
-It compels the franchisee to maintain and repair the property.
-The fact that they comprise several aspects that vary depending on the building makes them sophisticated constructions (retail spaces, commercial kitchens, office spaces, etc.).
+However, in many cases, these properties are part of a franchise, which compels the franchisee to maintain and repair the property.
+They comprise several aspects that vary depending on the building, making them sophisticated constructions (retail spaces, commercial kitchens, office spaces, etc.).

 Often, hospitality real estate has a preventative maintenance plan to provide guests with a pleasant and safe environment.
 This plan ensures that the grounds are well-maintained and that the equipment is functional and reliable.
 Many in-house maintenance teams may be responsible for the components and systems of a single building or a larger property.